o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 10. A change list was constructed for the changes between the above two commits, resulting in `0` created files, `4` updated files and `0` deleted files.
 11. The test failure policy was set to `continue` and the test suites that tests would be selected from were `main` and `smoke`.
 12. Any test targets with the label `REQUIRES_gpu` were excluded from test selection.
-13. The test target output was routed to the Jenkins concole output.
+13. The test target output was routed to the Jenkins console output.
 14. The live Python test runner was used (this feature is deprecated).
 15. The arguments used to invoke the Python runtime were a follows: